 Q: Is there anything related to licensing that I need to consider before upgrading to the next major version?

 A: To perform an upgrade, you need to have an upgrade license.
-If you have a valid maintenance subscription, you can access a free upgrade license in your account section of the Acronis website, under My Products & Downloads, next to the licenses you registered in your Acronis account.
-If you don't have a maintenance subscription, you can extend your maintenance or purchase an upgrade license.
+If you have a valid maintenance or a subscription license, you can access a free upgrade license in your account section of the Acronis website, under My Products & Downloads, next to the licenses you registered in your Acronis account.
+If you don't have a maintenance or a subscription, you can either extend your maintenance, renew your subscription, or purchase an upgrade license.

-Q: Should I buy an upgrade or a maintenance subscription?
+Q: I have a perpetual license.
+Should I buy an upgrade or a maintenance?
 Which is more cost efficient?

 A: A maintenance subscription gives you 24/7 support and free upgrades for a year.
 Without a maintenance subscription, an upgrade license must be purchased separately.